DownArrows/dab/README.md

 	ExecStart=/usr/local/bin/dab -log Error -config /etc/dab.conf.json
 	Restart=on-failure

+It also partially supports systemd's socket activation, with a limitation to a single socket for the moment being.

 If you feel the need to be sure it is actually doing something, run it with `-log Debug`.

 The bot shuts down on the following UNIX signals: SIGINT, SIGTERM, and SIGKILL.